macravero/drixit-challenge/README.md

 ### TO DO: Proper Readme.
-Right know it's just pointers:
+Right now it's just pointers:

 Bootstraped with CRA, challenge for Drixit.